spencertipping/ni/doc/cheatsheet.md

       * If `$precision < 0`, returns a geohash with `$precision` (base-2) bits of precision.
   * `ghd`: geohash decoding
     * `ghd($gh_base32)`
-      * Returns the latitude and longitude (in that order) of
+      * Returns the corresponding latitude and longitude (in that order) of the southwesternmost point corresponding to that geohash.
     * `ghd($gh_int, $precision)`
       * If the number of bits of precision is specified, `ghd` will decode the input integer as a geohash with $precision bits.
-Returns the corresponding latitude and longitude (in that order).
+Returns the  latitude and longitude (in that order) of the southwesternmost point corresponding to that geohash.
 * Time operations
   * `tpe`: time parts to epoch
     *